Check Applicability of GST TDS

 Know how to get credit of TDS on GST

 Ensure to get certificate of TDS on GST

 The background of Tax Deducted at Source (TDS) or Tax Collected at Source (TCS) in Goods and Services Tax (GST) goes to concept of TDS & TCS in Income Tax Act.
 This concept of TDS & TCS is introduced by government to track transactions & ultimately prevent tax evasion.
 TDS or TDS is an advance tax and is an early source of revenue for government.

-Who is Required to Deduct TDS under Goods and Services Tax (GST)?
+Who is required to deduct TDS under Goods & Services Tax (GST)?

 Liability to deduct TDS is limited to selected class of person or persons and its not all applicable on all entities.

 Following are the entities liable to deduct TDS under GST:

 - A department or establishment of Central Government or State Government, example Department of Health

 - Local Authority, for example MCD

 Such persons or categories as notified by the government, which as per latest notification are as follows as: